OysteinBruin/AutoReleaseTool/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/g809ivwcvb7896qy?svg=true)](https://ci.appveyor.com/project/OysteinBruin/autoreleasetool) [![The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 <br/>

-AutoReleaseTool assists in removing the manual process of integrating and deploying desktop using [Squirrel - An installation and update framework for Windows desktop apps](https://github.com/Squirrel/Squirrel.Windows)
+AutoReleaseTool assists in removing the manual process of updating and deploying new releases for desktop applications using [Squirrel - An installation and update framework for Windows desktop apps](https://github.com/Squirrel/Squirrel.Windows)

 ## What problem does it solve
-Squirrel is a great tool to manage both installation and updating Windows desktop applications, but the update process requires several manual steps:
+Squirrel is a great tool to manage both installation and updates of Windows desktop applications, but the update process requires several manual steps:

 1. Update AssemblyInfo.cs AssemblyVerions with new version. b